Make a DIY Snowman Kit

 Make a DIY Snowman Kit out of Dollar Store supplies and things you have around the house!

-Every year my two boys look all through the house, usually in their wet boots and soaked clothes, to find a hat and other items to deck out their snowman.
+I love the first snow of the season and how excited my kids get to go outside and make a snowman.
+They almost always head outside and soon after come back in the house, in their wet boots and clothes, to find a hat and other items to deck out their snowman.
 This year I have a basket all ready for them!

 Update: See our snowman at the bottom of this post.